sva-s1/syslog/README.md

 ## Configuration

-All configuration is managed through the `.env` file.
+All configuration is managed through the `.env` and `syslog-ng.conf.tmpl` files.
 At container startup, the `entrypoint.sh` script substitutes variables from this file into the `syslog-ng.conf.tmpl` to generate the final `syslog-ng.conf`.

 **Note:** Only variables explicitly handled by the `entrypoint.sh` script (e.g., `$S1_HEC_URL`, `$S1_HEC_WRITE_TOKEN`) are substituted.
 This prevents accidental modification of internal syslog-ng variables.